 Alberta’s Micro-Generation Regulation is introduced, making it easier for individual Albertans to produce their own renewable power.
 The regulation allows Albertans to generate their own environmentally friendly electricity and receive credit for extra power sent into the electricity grid.

-The first successfully reclaimed site is certified in the Alberta Oil Sands, near Fort McMurray.
+Syncrude is the first company to have a certified reclaimed site in the Alberta Oil Sands near Fort McMurray.

 On January 1, 2008, the Alberta Utilities Commission Act splits the Alberta Energy and Utility Board (EUB) into 2 new regulatory bodies.
 It becomes the Energy Resources Conservation Board (ERCB) and the Alberta Utilities Commission (AUC).
 The AUC is responsible for the distribution and sale of electricity and natural gas to Alberta consumers.
 On June 17, 2013 the Alberta Energy Regulator (AER) succeeds the ERCB to provide full-lifecycle regulatory oversight of energy resource development in Alberta.